mk-fg/pulseaudio-mixer-cli/README.rst

   | With e.g. "volume-type = log-15", 50% volume will be at ``[ ############--- ]``.
   | See `pa-mixer.example.cfg`_ for more details.

+- "volume-after-max = yes" can be used to allow effectively infinite volume range, if source is occasionally way too low for any reasonable min/max settings.